-Ewing sarcoma often goes unnoticed or misdiagnosed as growing pains (due to its subtle, gradual onset) or a sports injury because symptoms often mimic those of injuries kids can get out on the field.
+Because most cases of Ewing sarcoma are in teens and kids older than 10, it often goes unnoticed or misdiagnosed as growing pains (due to its subtle, slow onset) or a sports injury because of similar symptoms.

-Soreness at the tumor site, accompanied by swelling or warmth, is common.
-Pain may be worse during exercise or at night, and a tender lump may develop in the affected area a few weeks after pain begins.
-If the tumor grows in a leg bone, the child may have an unexplained limp.
+Pain at the tumor site, as well as swelling or warmth, is common.
+The pain may be worse during exercise or at night, and a tender lump may form in the affected area a few weeks after pain begins.
+A tumor in a leg bone may cause a limp.
 A low-grade fever also can develop.

 If cancer has spread, or metastasized, to other areas of the body like the lungs or bone marrow, symptoms may appear there as well.
-In some cases, the first sign of the disease is a broken arm or leg that occurs for no reason at all (or after a minor accident) because the cancer has weakened the bone, making it vulnerable to a break.
+In some cases, the first sign of the disease is a broken arm or leg, which happens because the cancer has weakened the bone and made it vulnerable to a break.

-If a diagnosis of Ewing sarcoma is made, the doctor will order additional imaging tests to determine if the cancer has spread to any other part of the body.
-Other exams will make sure that vital organs, such as the heart and kidneys, are functioning normally and able to tolerate treatment.
+If a diagnosis of Ewing sarcoma is made, other imaging tests will be done to see if the cancer has spread to any other part of the body.
+Other exams will make sure that vital organs, such as the heart and kidneys, are working normally and able to tolerate treatment.

-Once treatment begins, doctors monitor the patient and order additional imaging tests to determine how well it is working and whether the cancer continues to spread.
+After treatment starts, repeating these tests will help determine how well treatment is working and whether the cancer is continuing to spread.

-The course of treatment for Ewing sarcoma depends on many factors, including the size and location of the tumor and whether the disease has metastasized.
+Treatment for Ewing sarcoma depends on many things, including the size and location of the tumor and whether the disease has spread.

-Regardless of a tumor's characteristics, every patient with Ewing sarcoma undergoes chemotherapy initially to shrink the tumor (before surgical removal or radiation) and prevent the spread of cancer cells to other parts of the body.
+Most patients will undergo chemotherapy to kill cancer cells and shrink the cancer before surgical removal or radiation, and to prevent the spread of cancer cells to other parts of the body.
 Chemotherapy is also given after a tumor is removed to help ensure that cancer cells do not come back.

-A typical course of chemotherapy lasts 6 to 9 months.
-Children are required to stay in the hospital for a few days during treatment, which occurs every 2 to 3 weeks.
+Chemotherapy usually lasts 6 months to a year.
+During treatment, children must stay in the hospital for a few days every 2 to 3 weeks.
 Some kids may need to be hospitalized between treatments for complications or side effects, like fever or infection.
-Chemotherapy drugs are delivered intravenously (through a vein).
+Chemo drugs are delivered intravenously (through a vein).

 If surgery is needed, radiation may be given to shrink the tumor before surgical removal.
 Radiation also may be recommended in place of surgery if the tumor's location would make surgery too dangerous or difficult.
 During radiation, high-energy X-rays are directed at the tumor site to kill cancer cells and keep them from growing and multiplying.

-Most kids who undergo radiation don't need to stay at the hospital overnight; they usually visit the hospital 5 days a week for several weeks.
+Most kids undergoing radiation don't need to stay in the hospital overnight, but visit the hospital 5 days a week for several weeks instead.

-If a tumor has attached itself to nerves and blood vessels, amputation (removing part of a limb along with the tumor) might be the only choice.
-The amputated limb will be replaced with an artificial limb, usually made from metal.
+If the cancer has spread to the nerves and blood vessels surrounding the original tumor, amputation (removing part of a limb along with the tumor) is often the only choice.

-Amputation carries its own short- and long-term side effects.
-It usually takes at least several months until a young person learns to use a prosthetic leg or arm.
-Learning to cope with the psychological and social aspects takes longer, but many children find they can resume favored activities in the long run.
+Amputation carries its own short-term and long-term side effects.
+It usually takes at least 3 to 6 months until a young person learns to use a prosthetic (artificial) leg or arm, and this is just the beginning of long-term psychological and social rehabilitation.
+But many children find they can resume their favorite activities in the long run.

-With a tissue graft (donor or otherwise), one usually starts moving the affected body part almost immediately.
-Physical therapy and rehabilitation for 6 to 12 months after surgery usually helps a child recovering from Ewing sarcoma of the leg to walk, initially with a walker or crutches, and then without assistive devices.
+With a tissue graft (donated or otherwise), a patient usually starts moving the affected body part almost immediately.
+For a child recovering from Ewing sarcoma of the leg, for example, physical therapy and rehabilitation for 6 to 12 months after surgery usually lets a child walk, initially with a walker or crutches, then without any assistive devices.

-A child with Ewing sarcoma who is diagnosed early on and does not have metastatic disease has up to a 70% chance of being cured of the cancer.
+If Ewing sarcoma is diagnosed early and has not spread, a child has up to a 70% chance of being cured of the cancer.